Our main aim is to improve the long-term outcomes for our pupils by developing self-confidence, aspiration and lifelong learning and social skills.

 In Year 9 subjects are taught separately to prepare pupils for Key Stage 4.

-Our flexible pathways model for KS4 is highly successful as it allows us to personalise learning for a broad range of need and ability and leads to sustainable long term outcomes in terms of progression to the next stage of education or employment.
+Our flexible pathways model for KS4 is highly successful as it allows us to personalise learning for a broad range of need and ability and leads to sustainable long-term outcomes in terms of progression to the next stage of education or employment.

 Pupils who achieve Level 4 or 5 at the end of KS3 are likely to follow Pathway 1 (GCSE).
 However, the curriculum has built in flexibility to enable students to follow a personalised curriculum with core GCSE subjects (English, Maths Science) and vocational elements.

 A key feature of our curriculum offer is the vocational pathway leading to industry recognised qualifications with linked work experience opportunities that prepare young people for the world of work and independent living.
-All vocational options have progression routes to further Education, training or employment and refelect local employment opportunities.
+All vocational options have progression routes to further Education, training or employment and reflect local employment opportunities.
 Each vocational course includes functional literacy and numeracy and linked Work Skills.
 Once again, there is the flexibility to enable a personalised curriculum that includes GCSEs in core subjects.

 All KS4 students will have common elements in the curriculum such as the Wellbeing and Therapeutic Curriculum (Sport, Personal and Social Development, Mentoring, Therapies, Emotional Literacy), Work Skills plus enrichment options.
 Personal and Social Development (ASDAN) is accredited at ELC, Level 1 and Level 2; it is a modular course with a broad choice of modules including life skills such as personal finance, domestic skills, active citizenship etc., each presenting a challenge, that allows us to personalise the curriculum to meet individual needs.
-This curriculum area also includes the study of fundamental British values which underpins the work of the School Council.
+This curriculum area also includes the study of fundamental British values which underpin the work of the School Council.

 Work Skills prepares pupils for the world of work with its many challenges for this particular group, it includes the development of key employability skills such as time-keeping, social skills, working to deadlines and managing workload, team working and health and safety.
-The course also includes career planning, CV writing and interview skills.
+The course also includes career planning, CV writing, and interview skills.
 Students undertake work experience in the wider community.
 Alongside Work Skills, our Information, Advice and Guidance Adviser works with individuals to identify career pathways and provide focused support to achieve it

 Pupils study the three core subjects of English Maths and Science and may opt for additional subjects such Humanities, Art, Music or MFL or a vocational course leading to a BTEC or City & Guilds qualification.
 English and Maths will also include Functional Literacy and Numeracy.